sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Screenshot to show process to install ora2pg.](./media/running-ora2pg-install-script.png "Installing ora2pg")

-    >**Note:** If you are warned about a PS extension change, accept ALL of the policy changes.
+    >**Note:** If you are warned about a PS extension policy changes, accept ALL of the policy changes.

-    You should see script executing.
+    You should see the script executing.

     ![Image shows the initial PowerShell web request executing.](media/orapg-powershell-script-executing.png "PowerShell executing")